 After configuration the execution portion of emulation is entered.
-In this case the processor has been reset.
-This condition is reported on the Status line of the display.
+In this case the processor has been reset and is running in background.
+This condition is reported on the Status line of the display (Status: 6800/2 Reset in background).
 At this point the absolute file must be loaded into emulation memory using the load command in the form "load <ABSFILE>".